maverick0025/Low-Level-System-Design/README.md

 ## Facade Pattern
 - Provides a unified interface to a set of interfaces in a subsystem.
 - Facade defines a higher level interface that makes the subsystem easier to use while the client can still use the subsystems individually.
 So, it's not an abstraction and only a way to simplify set of tasks with a few simpler methods.

-## Factory Pattern
-- step 1: a common misconception of factory pattern. looks like factory pattern but it is not.
-It's a programmign Idiom
-- step 2: A framework that ties the store and the pizza creation together, yet still allow things to remain flexible (different baking procedure, cutting procedure, etc...)
-  - new york store, chicago store both does pizzas as they please.
-Both have different kind of sauces, toppings, crust for each pizza type like cheese, clam, veggie, etc...
-  - chicago also cuts the pizza in squares instead of default diagonal cut.
-  - **Factory method**: handles object creation and encapsulates it in a subclass.
-    -  Defines an interface(abstract method or interface method) for creating an object but lets the subclasses decide which class to instantiate.
-    - Factory method lets a class defer instantiation to subclasses.
-    - This decouples the client code in the superclass from the object creation code in the subclass.
-    - In Pizza store, createPizza() method is a factory method.
-  - PizzaStoreNY and PizzaStoreChicago produce products, and so they are called **concrete creators classes**.
-  - Pizza classes (NYStyleCheese, ChicagoStyleClam,...) are called **Product classes**.
-- Step 3: provide ingredients via region specific factories

 ## Compound Pattern
 - We start with a basic implementation and when a new use case comes, we add a new design pattern accordingly.